 Slice apples into thin slices (about ¼-inch), cook in a skillet with some butter, brown sugar and cinnamon for a few minutes, over medium heat, until they are crisp tender.
 Spoon topping over waffles along with the sauce.

-Place cooled waffles in a ziplock bag and freeze for several weeks.
+Place cooled apple waffles in a ziplock bag and freeze for several weeks.
 My favorite way to re heat them is to pop one or two in a bread toaster, until hot and crisp.
 Great for weekday mornings!

-Apple Cinnamon Waffles with Oats
+Apple Waffles

 Ingredients